Watercolor and photography

 The depictions of the Schlei with the Habertwedter Noor are very different from each other.

 What works in a photograph—namely, the dramatic sky over a gentle landscape—doesn't really work in an expressive watercolor.
-Therefore, Stephanie decided on two key steps: (1) The perspective was changed, as if she were flying over the landscape, and (2) the frame was expanded to include a bridge leading into the forest, or rather, into the picture here.
+Therefore, Stephanie decided on two essential steps: (1) The perspective was changed, as if she were flying over the landscape, and (2) the composition was expanded to include a footbridge leading into the Noor, and thus into the picture.

 Habertwedter Noor, Schlei, Arnis, Fotografie von Thomas Hartstang, Atelier Südereiche